Harish-2502/CCC-Team-72/fission/README.md

 ```

-### Passing of parameters to functions with environments
+### Passing of parameters to functions with config maps

 Parameters (such as username and passwords) can be passed to functions through the environment
 rather than be hard-coded in the source code (which has to be avoided, especially for sensitive information).